autonomio/autonomio/README.md

 - input a single site to API
 - input a list of sites to API
 - get a dictionary/json in return with the classification

+# 4. 3rd-party technology

+- Pandas for data wrangling
+- Numpy for arrays and maths
+- nltk for semantics
+- nightmare.js or some other headless browswer for html extraction
+- Beautiful soup for clear text extraction

+# 5. System requirements

+The solution is able to perform classification for a single site in less than 5 seconds using an AWS micro instance with GB1 of RAM.